824zzy/Leetcode/13_Trie/README.md

     def startsWith(self, prefix: str) -> bool:
         """
-        Returns if there is any word in the trie that starts with the given prefix.
+        Returns if there is any word in the trie that starts with the given prefix AB.
         Eg: ABCD vs AB
         """
         node = self.trie